Become a Lore Mapper

 Reach out and connect with them!

-Explain your goal (remember your "why" from the previous section) and how their participation can be instrumental in bringing your project to life.
+Explain your purpose (remember your "why" from earlier) and explain how their participation may be helpful in shaping the future of the neighborhood.

 Grab Your Person